 - clothes brush (because pet hair)

 The first three items will be found in the smallest of my three cases – the toiletries bag.
-The last two items are stowed in the biggest case, which I affectionately refer to as my “Chest of Drawers”.
-I swear by “packing cells” and I use each cell as a “drawer”.
+The last two items are stowed in the biggest case, which I affectionately refer to as my ‘Chest of Drawers’.
+My top travel packing tip is to use ‘cells’.
+I swear by ‘packing cells’.
+Each cell is used as a ‘drawer’.
 I pack tops into one cell, bottoms into another, tights/pantyhose into another etc. Being able to find whatever I want within seconds makes my life so much easier.

 There are other items I need only occasionally.
 They include: